Dreissena: Diet

 Dreissena are filter feeders.
 They have both inhalant and exhalant siphons that are able to filter one Liter of water per day.
 They feed primarily on algae.
 They are able to eat microzooplankton but nothing larger.

 Invasion

 They are one of the top invasive marine species.
 They have high biofouling capabilities where they can colonize water supply pipes of hydroelectric and nuclear power plants, public water plants, and industrial facilities.
 This can cause serious problems as they constrict water flow in the pipes.
 They can also colonize on the hull of boats which cause drag.
 Also, when they arrive in a new area they are able to outcompete the native organisms for food.
 This causes a change in the ecosystem of this new area.
 The invasion of North America was facilitated by the ability to disperse in all stages of the life cycle: passive drift of pelagic larval, yearlings detach and drift, adults attach to boat hulls and other floating objects.

 Species

-Possible list of species within the genus Dreissena:
+The genus Dreissena includes the following extant species: